 Cost includes: All helicopter flights, all domestic flights, all ground transportation, transfers, government fees/permits, and activities as specified in the itinerary with local English-speaking medically-trained guides.
-Personal portable oxygen cylinder (Just in case you want it.)
+You will be issued a personal portable oxygen cylinder (Just in case you want it at altitude.)
 All meals included (breakfast/lunch/dinner) with group from dinner Saturday to breakfast Saturday (see dates above).
 All accommodation Saturday night through checkout the following Saturday.
-No single supplement surcharge.
-(Private room included.)
+Single supplement surcharge \$1,250.)

-Cost does not include: International airfare to/from Nepal or visa fees (US\$25 in airport on arrival).
+Cost does not include: International airfare to/from Nepal or visa fees (US\$30 in airport on arrival).
 Any meals, services, and activities not with group or in itinerary; personal expenditures, such as laundry, communications, gratuities, etc. We strongly recommend you protect your trip with "Cancel for Any Reason" travel insurance.
 Contact us if questions.